huggingface/frp/README.md

 # Gradio Share Server (FRP)

 This repo is a fork of [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp), which runs on Gradio's Share Server to enable Gradio's [Share links](https://www.gradio.app/guides/sharing-your-app#sharing-demos).
-Instructions on how to set up your own Share Server and thereby generate custom share links are below 🔥
+Instructions on how to set up your own Share Server to generate *custom* share links are below 🔥

 ## Background